Music Therapy, M.A., M.M.T.C.

 - Mental health settings: inpatient or partial hospitalization, correctional and forensic facilities, substance abuse treatment centers

-- Community and school settings: at-risk adolescents, mental health, wellness
+- Community and school settings: centers for at-risk adolescents, wellness centers

-- Assisted living & end of life: skilled nursing facilities, hospice, palliative care
+- Assisted living and end-of-life settings: skilled nursing facilities, hospice, palliative care

-- Individual lessons in guitar, voice, and piano, all focused on developing music therapy skills and repertoire
+- Take individual lessons in guitar, voice and piano to develop your music therapy skills and repertoire.

-- Internships in a minimum of three different clinical settings with supportive supervision
+- Complete 200 hours of faculty-supervised fieldwork in a minimum of three different clinical settings.

-- Solid preparation to use different kinds of music therapy experiences with clients, such as singing, playing instruments, improvising, writing songs, listening to music and verbal discussion.
+- Learn to use different kinds of music therapy experiences with clients, such as singing, playing instruments, improvising, writing songs, listening to music and verbal discussion.

 Required Courses